-Over the past ten years, developments in Supplier Finance arrangements that bring banks into the equation has made this an increasingly difficult judgment for certain Buyers.
+Over the past ten years, developments in Supplier Finance arrangements that bring banks into the equation has made this an increasingly difficult judgement for certain Buyers.

 By John Kent and Kate Hamilton

 In this article, Deloitte provides an overview on the proposed guidance issued by the International Accounting Standards Board (IASB) that may answer this trade payables question and discusses how this guidance also requires Buyers to better explain their use of Supplier Finance arrangements.

 An example that illustrates the current situation for Buyers is: hypothetically, if a company, “Company Z,” buys widgets from a supplier, “Supplier A” on normal credit terms of 30 days credit, it books the unsettled invoices as ‘Trade Payables.’
 In this scenario, Company Z would prefer 60 days credit, but that timing would be too long for Supplier A.

 Supplier Financing—or Reverse Factoring—would be the potential solution in this example.
 Company Z would team up with a bank, “Bank C” whereby Supplier A’s invoices are transferred to the bank who settles them after 30 days as normal and, in turn, the bank claims the cash back from Company Z after 60 days.
 After a few small fees are negotiated, Company Z has managed its working capital cash flows, Supplier A gets paid as normal, and the Bank generates fees commensurate with 30-day lending—everyone emerges a winner.